dereknahman/the-frage-haver/posts/annoyed.md

 ### I'm quite annoyed at myself, and not entirely without reason.

 I started this blog to track side-projects and independent learning.
-I naffed this up on the following count.
+I naffed this up on the following count:

-**Good luck having time for side-projects when you're attending German classes two evenings per week, have a demanding job and for some reason insist on having """friends""" who you """see on a regular basis""" for """non-marketable enjoyment""".
+Good luck having time for side-projects when you're attending German classes two evenings per week, have a demanding job and for some reason insist on having """friends""" who you """see on a regular basis""" for """non-marketable enjoyment""".
 I do quite like sleeping sometimes, too.
 And reading books not about programming.
 Being outside.
-That stuff.**
+That stuff.

+### Not working yourself into misery is good!

 But German class is over now and I won't be going back to learning in a formal environment.
 There's more time.
 Work is even *more* demanding than it has been in previous months but it's not a disaster, mostly because I have the psychic cushion of looking for new work to fall back on.
 Now I have some time for messing about with JavaScript in my spare time, which, to be fair, I do really enjoy when it doesn't feel like yet another obligation.